 Kline & Specter has a winning track record in birth injury litigation, including numerous cerebral palsy cases, with verdicts and settlements reaching into the hundreds of millions of dollars.

 With the most doctor/lawyers in the nation – five on staff full-time, including two accomplished OB/GYNs – our law firm is uniquely positioned to evaluate your case promptly and expertly and to achieve often extraordinary results.
-If you feel the medical staff that attended to the birth of your child is responsible for healthcare errors that caused your baby pain, injury or death, call the office of Kline & Specter, PC at 800-243-1100 for a free consultation.
+If you feel the medical staff that attended to the birth of your child is responsible for healthcare errors that caused your baby pain, injury or death, contact us for free consultation.
 We handle medical malpractice lawsuits for birth injury victims and their families in Pennsylvania, New Jersey, New York, Delaware and nationwide.
 Dial 215-772-1000 today to reach our Philadelphia office and book a personalized appointment with one of our well-practiced attorneys!

 - Risks During Pregnancy

 - Birth Injury During Delivery